 7. Know Where to Dump

 An important rule for those who want to camp off-grid.
-Dump black water at approved locations only like RV dump stations and campgrounds (the Sanidumps.com website or app is an excellent source to find these dump sites).
+Dump black water at approved locations only like RV dump stations, Interstate rest areas with dump sites, and campgrounds (the Sanidumps.com website or app is an excellent source to find these dump sites).
 For truck campers equipped with cassette toilets, black water can also be dumped in toilets at county or city park restrooms, rest areas, or at campground pit toilets.
 Never dump your black water in the wild.
 It’s bad for the environment, illegal, and inconsiderate of others who might camp in your location after you.

 8. Be Prepared